Taiwan: Taichung (Part 1/2)

 beautiful campus is located in the Wufeng district

-south the central Taichung.
+south of central Taichung.
 It is the site of a Modern Art

 Main building